FusionMed Staff

-Travel LTAC Nurse Jobs
+Travel LTAC nurse jobs

-A long term acute care (LTAC) nurse is a specialized nurse who provides direct patient care for those with severe medical conditions that require extended hospital stays, typically longer than 25 days.
+A long-term acute care (LTAC) nurse is a specialized nurse who provides direct patient care for those with severe medical conditions that require extended hospital stays, typically longer than 25 days.
 Those who are called to this role understand that it is both physically and emotionally demanding, but it can be incredibly rewarding.

 LTAC nurses can find a meaningful career providing comprehensive, long-term, specialized care to individuals with critical health conditions as travel healthcare professionals.
 Live and work in the location of your dreams and get paid to do it.
 As a travel nurse, you choose your next adventure.